Three years have passed since NASA’s DART probe hit the asteroid Dimorphos. An impact that shortened its…

 - A large number of the electron-positron pairs recombine to form an initial gamma-ray flash

-- Remaining electron-positron pairs, constituting a highly conductive plasma, allow for a big discharge, visible as the main flash
+- Remaining electron-positron pairs, which constitute a highly conductive plasma, allow for a big discharge, visible as the main flash

 - There is a gamma-ray after glow as the remaining positrons recombine with electrons